EdmundBenedict/lordcephei.github.io/pages/optnew.md

 #### _Introduction_

-The full-optential (FP) and the atomic spherical approximation (ASA) implementations of the code executed through  **lmf**{: style="color: blue"} and  **lm**{: style="color: blue"} respectivily have the capacity to preform a number of equlibrium and non-equlibrim optical and electronic calculations.
+The full-optential (FP) and the atomic spherical approximation (ASA) implementations of the code executed through  **lmf**{: style="color: blue"} and  **lm**{: style="color: blue"} respectivily, have the capacity to preform a number of equlibrium and non-equlibrim optical and electronic calculations.
 This tutorial will only focus on the equilibrium calculation for optical properties and the joint density of states (JDOS), non-equlibrium modes will be covered here(HYPERLINKTHIS).

 #### _Input File_